-- Caucus meetings may not be readings or duplicate the panel discussions of the modules.
+- Caucus meetings may not be readings or duplicate the panel discussions described in the event categories.

-- Caucuses must share minutes of the meeting with the group and AWP no later than 30 days after the conference.
+- Caucuses should share minutes from their meetings with their members and AWP no later than thirty days after the conference.

-- Presenters may not hold their seats for longer than three years.
+- Presenters may not hold their seats longer than 3 years, and they cannot be a caucus presenter again until at least 3 additional years have passed.
 This rotation of caucus presenters allows for a greater number of caucus members to participate in the leadership.

-- The director of conferences will serve as a liaison between the individual caucuses and AWP’s staff and board; the moderator of the caucus shall serve as the spokesperson for the caucus.
+- There will be an AWP Board member and an AWP staff member assigned to each caucus to serve as liaison between individual caucuses and AWP’s staff and board; the moderator of the caucus shall serve as the spokesperson for the caucus.

-- A caucus may not solicit donations in AWP’s name.
+- A caucus may not solicit donations in AWP’s name per AWP policy.

 Criteria for Automatic Acceptance of a Caucus

-After two years of a caucus’s operation, the AWP Board of Trustees may approve a caucus for non-competitive or automatic acceptance to the conference if the following criteria are met:
+After two years of a caucus’s operation, the AWP Board of Directors may approve a caucus for non-competitive or automatic acceptance to the conference if the following criteria are met:

-- The caucus has fulfilled a professional need among a specific group of AWP stakeholders—a need not met by our other 18 modules of programming.
+- The caucus has fulfilled a professional need—a need not met by regular programming—among a specific group of AWP stakeholders.

-- The caucus has developed good moderators who cultivate productive discussions solicitous of the group as a whole.
+- The caucus has featured good moderators who cultivate productive discussions that represent the group as a whole.

-- The caucus has shared an agenda and minutes of its meetings with its members and AWP.
+- The caucus has shared an agenda and meeting minutes with its members and AWP.